Auto shop employee helps police nab suspected car thief after chase ends in crash

 FORT LAUDERDALE, FLA.
-(WSVN) - An employee at a car shop in Fort Lauderdale sprang into action after a suspected car thief trying to flee from police crashed right outside of the business, helping officers catch the subject.
+(WSVN) - An employee at a Fort Lauderdale auto shop sprang into action after a suspected car thief trying to flee from police crashed right outside of the business, helping officers catch the subject.

-Carlos Sandi served in the military, has a concealed weapons permit and has undergone extensive firearm training.
-That background helped the good Samaritan Saturday morning.
+Carlos Sandi, who served in the military, has a concealed weapons permit and has undergone extensive firearm training.
+That background helped the good Samaritan, Saturday morning.

 Sandi, an employee at the auto shop, said he was helping customers when he heard the chase.